-IL Workers’ Comp Claims and the Coronavirus
+Illinois Workers’ Comp Claims and COVID-19

 For a free legal consultation, call (312) 598-0739

-The Illinois Worker’s Compensation Commission is the government agency tasked with administering workers’ compensation claims and arbitrations.
+The Illinois Worker’s Compensation Commission (IWCC) is the government agency tasked with administering workers’ compensation claims and arbitrations.
 It also has the authority to establish and change certain workers’ compensation rules.
 On April 16, 2020, an emergency amendment to the Illinois Workers’ Compensation rules was issued.
-This emergency amendment created a rebuttable presumption that essential workers who contracted the virus were exposed to it at work, and therefore had a workers’ compensation claim for treatment and time off work related to the illness.
+This emergency amendment created a rebuttable presumption which established that essential workers who contracted the virus were exposed to it at work, and therefore, had a workers’ compensation claim for treatment and time off work related to the illness.

 The Illinois Manufacturers’ Association and the Illinois Retail Merchants Association filed suit in Sangamon County to block the emergency amendment.
-The Sangamon County Court found that in passing the emergency rule, which created the rebuttable presumption that essential workers who became sick with COVID-19 contracted it in the course of their employment, the Illinois Workers’ Compensation Commission exceeded its rulemaking authority under the Illinois Administrative Procedure Act and the Illinois Workers’ Compensation Act.
+The Sangamon County Court found that in passing the emergency rule, which created the presumption that essential employees who became sick with COVID-19 contracted it in the course of their employment, the Illinois Workers’ Compensation Commission exceeded its rulemaking authority under the Illinois Administrative Procedure Act and the Illinois Workers’ Compensation Act.
 Id.
-The Court held that the Commission could not create substantive rights, only procedural rules – only the Illinois legislature could establish such a substantive right.
+The Court held that the commission could not create substantive rights, only procedural rules – only the Illinois legislature could establish such a substantive right.
 Id.

 Following the Sangamon County ruling, the Illinois legislature stepped in to fill the gap that the Illinois Workers’ Compensation Commission could not.
-On June 5, 2020, Governor Pritzker signed into law HB 2455 which creates a rebuttable presumption of workers’ compensation coverage for first responders and front-line workers.
+On June 5, 2020, Governor Pritzker signed into law HB 2455 which created a rebuttable presumption of workers’ compensation coverage for first responders and front-line workers.
 The law, HB 2455, applies to all employees who are first responders or front-line workers and includes healthcare workers, law enforcement officials, as well as those employed by essential businesses and operations as defined in Executive Order 2020-10.
 Id.
-Executive order 2020-10 extends to, among others, those employed by grocery stores, pharmacies, convenience stores, restaurants, and manufacturers.
+Executive Order 2020-10 extends to, among others, those employed by grocery stores, pharmacies, convenience stores, restaurants, and manufacturers.
 Id.

 Complete a Free Case Evaluation form now

-Am I Eligible for Workers’ Comp If I Test Positive for COVID?
+Am I eligible for workers’ comp if I test positive for COVID?

-If you think you may have contracted the Coronavirus at work, remember:
+If you think you may have contracted the coronavirus at work, remember:

-- This legislation applies to a vast majority of essential workers
+- This legislation applies to a vast majority of essential workers.